elvisnovoa/sdocker/README.md

 - Create docker context on the client to connect to docker host

 ## Prerequsites
-- SageMaker Studio setup in `VPCOnly` mode, and VPC has DNS hostnames and DNS resolution options enabled.
+- SageMaker Studio setup in `VPCOnly` mode.
+- VPC has `DNS hostnames` and `DNS resolution` options enabled.
 - Execution role for Studio with the below permissions:
   ```
   sagemaker:DescribeDomain